-2) Monthly Club Fees - 80% or 50% (The actual percentage the scholarship is approximate.)
+2) Monthly Club Fees - Approximately 80% or 50% credit based on level of qualification

 There will NOT be a check sent to the players or teams but the team accounts will be credited based on the award levels.
 In addition, this financial assistance is NOT intended for player equipment, travel, tournaments, uniforms or other player/team expenses.